kestra-io/docs/content/blogs/2024-06-05-gitops-superpowers.md

 With the `PushFlows` task, you can commit and push changes from a development environment to a Git repository and then use `SyncFlows` to sync these changes to production after review.
 This ensures that only reviewed and approved changes make it to the production environment.

-## Flexibility in Version Control

-Whether you prefer using a built-in editor or an external IDE, our new Git tasks offer the flexibility to suit your workflow.
-For those who enjoy the convenience of a graphical interface, the **Git Push** pattern allows you to edit flows and namespace files directly from the UI and commit changes regularly.
-On the other hand, if you are managing CI/CD pipelines independently, our tools integrate seamlessly with platforms like GitHub Actions or Terraform, allowing you to maintain Git as your single source of truth.

 ## There is a Git Pattern for Every Case

 Kestra supports various patterns to suit different workflows and preferences, ensuring that you can choose the one that best fits your needs: